 IT ALL STARTS WITH YOU

-Get the Help & Support You Need to Overcome Addiction and Build a Better Life
+Get the Help You Need to Overcome Your Addiction and Build a Better Life

 What is Recovery?

 There are many pathways to recovery, and what works for one person may not work for another.
 Some people find success through 12-step programs like Alcoholics Anonymous, while others prefer non-12-step programs or individual therapy.
-The key to successful recovery is finding a pathway that works for the individual and committing to it fully.
+The key to successful recovery is finding a pathway that works for you.

 Some things you’ll learn